 You can also jazz up your gifts with cruise-themed stickers or logos from their favorite cruise line.
 Several websites, like ProSportstickers.com or Zazzle.com allow you to order stickers with photos or logos from Royal Caribbean, Carnival Cruise Line, Norwegian Cruise Line, and many others.

-Disclaimer: Just a note that if you click on any of the links below it could lead to us receiving a small percentage of any purchase.
+Disclaimer: Just a note that if you click on any of the links below it could lead to us receiving a commission of any purchase.

 Check out these 10 useful Christmas gifts for cruise travelers: